-I have searched the web to bring you some of my favourite Christmas market breaks, so hopefully there will be a break here to suit you.
-All 4-star hotels are highly rated on Tripadvisor and all breaks are for three nights.
-If you want to travel at a different time, or for longer or shorter duration, just click on the links below and edit the search to suit your requirements.
+I have priced these Christmas market breaks for three-night stays on various dates in December, but if you prefer to travel at a different time, or for a longer or shorter duration, just click on the links below and edit the search to suit your requirements.

-Budapest, 5th December, 3 Nights, €294pp
+1. Budapest, 11th December, 3 Nights, 4-star Hotel, €286pp

-View hotel here €152pp
+View hotel here €172pp

-Berlin, 6th December, 3 Nights, €199
+2. Berlin, 11th December, 3 Nights, 4-Star Hotel, €261pp

 Berlin has a staggering 50 Christmas markets!
 Winter World at Potsdamer Platz offers ice skating and tobogganing and is perfect for families, while Alexanderplatz and Charlottenburg have traditional wooden stalls and beer houses.